← All Work

 From Research to Real Product

-• I built an NLP pipeline to classify reviews and extract sentiment by wellness dimension
+• I built an NLP pipeline to classify review text and extract sentiment signals by wellness dimension

-• I trained an intent-matching model with 90% classification accuracy
+• I trained an intent-matching model that reached 90% classification accuracy for mapping user intent to program categories

-• I added an LLM layer to explain recommendations in plain language people can trust
+• I added an LLM layer to convert technical matching logic into plain-language recommendations people could understand quickly

-• I published extended research in IEICE Transactions 2025
+• I published the extended framework in IEICE Transactions 2025

 Outcome